niu789/okta-events/README.md

 # Okta Event Collector
 Pulls events from Okta and sends them to Sumo Logic.

-*NOTE* As of Sep 2017, this repo is deprecated.
+*NOTE:* As of Sep 2017, this repository is deprecated.
 Please use our official collection [method](https://help.sumologic.com/Send-Data/Applications-and-Other-Data-Sources/Okta/Collect-Okta-Logs) to collect Okta events.

 # Prerequisites
 - Python 2.6 works, but 2.7 is recommended.